Windows Vista: Licensing

 Criticism of upgrade licenses pertaining to Windows Vista Starter through Home Premium was expressed by Ars Technicas Ken Fisher, who noted that the new requirement of having a prior operating system already installed was going to irritate users who reinstall Windows regularly.

 It has been revealed that an Upgrade copy of Windows Vista can be installed clean without first installing a previous version of Windows.
 On the first install, Windows will refuse to activate.
 The user must then reinstall that same copy of Vista.
 Vista will then activate on the reinstall, thus allowing a user to install an Upgrade of Windows Vista without owning a previous operating system.
 As with Windows XP, separate rules still apply to OEM versions of Vista installed on new PCs: Microsoft asserts that these versions are not legally transferable (although whether this conflicts with the right of first sale has yet to be clearly decided legally).

 Cost

 Initially, the cost of Windows Vista was also a source of concern and commentary.
 A majority of users in a poll said that the prices of various Windows Vista editions posted on the Microsoft Canada website in August 2006 make the product too expensive.
 A BBC News report on the day of Vista's release suggested that, "there may be a backlash from consumers over its pricing plans—with the cost of Vista versions in the US roughly half the price of equivalent versions in the UK."

-Since the release of Vista in 2006, Microsoft has reduced the retail, and upgraded the price point of Vista.
+Following the release of Vista in 2006, Microsoft reduced the retail, and upgraded the price point of Vista.
 Originally, Vista Ultimate was priced at $399, and Home Premium Vista at $239.
-These prices have since been reduced to $319 and $199 respectively.
+These prices were later reduced to $319 and $199 respectively.